nlenno1/gym-fit-MS4/README.md

 - "Book Classes" Dropdown Menu which links to:
     - "Classes This Week" which allows the user to see and filter all the classes this week
     - "Classes By Day" which allows the user to search for classes on individual days and filter the classes found
-- "Join Now" - Links to the "Join Us" page which shows the user the Class Access Packages the company has to offer
+- "Join Us" - Links to the "Join Us" page which shows the user the Class Access Packages the company has to offer
 - "Contact" - Links to the Contact page

 **Top Navbar**